5 Car Smells You Shouldn’t Ignore

 Not only is this irritating, but this smell is also very dangerous if not treated immediately.
 Sometimes, though, the smell of rotten eggs can be solved by simply changing the transmission oil.
 Transmission oil, which hasn’t been replaced in a long time also has a smell like that of rotten eggs.

 The smell of burning is a sign of something burning under the hood of the car.
-The appearance of this smell in the car can be caused by several things, such as power cords, overheating air conditioner, or worn-out brake pedals.
+The appearance of this smell in the car can be caused by several things, such as power cords, overheating air conditioners, or worn-out brake pedals.

 If the other resembles that of burning plastic, as a technician to check your car immediately.
 There is likely a component of the car engine that must be replaced.

 Otherwise, if the smell is like that of burning rubber, it indicates the rubber hose or belt behind the hood of the car is sagging.
 If this occurs, then several components can move and make direct contact with the heating engine.
 That is where the burning rubber smell comes from.
-Besides this, burning rubber smell can also be caused by oil or liquid leaking or a worn belt.
+Besides this, the burning rubber smell can also be caused by oil or liquid leaking or a worn belt.

 Musty or Sour Smell